Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events: Introduction

-We sidestep this issue by instead comparing treated and untreated individuals – matched on baseline covariates – at the last time point before either individual in the pair dies (or more generally, experiences an ICE).
-Unlike LOCF, while-alive or while-on-treatment estimands, this approach ensures that comparisons are made at the same time point, mitigating bias due to unequal survival times (or unequal times to ICEs).
-This leads to better interpretable treatment comparisons, but may nonetheless introduce a form of residual selection bias.
+In this paper, we propose a different direction in the context of longitudinal studies, which sidesteps these concerns by instead comparing treated and untreated individuals – matched on baseline covariates – at the last time point before either individual in the pair experiences an ICE (e.g., dies).
+Unlike LOCF, while-alive or while-on-treatment estimands, this Pairwise Last Observation Time (PLOT) approach ensures that comparisons between treated and untreated individuals are anchored to the same time point, preventing treatment effect estimates from being distorted by differential survival or unequal times to ICEs across treatment arms.
+While this strategy offers a more grounded comparison, the considered contrasts may nonetheless remain susceptible to a form of residual selection bias.
 We give insight into the nature of this bias, but find it to be small in extensive simulation studies, and show that it vanishes under the conditions typically assumed by existing approaches.
-Building on this insight, we construct asymptotically efficient, model-free tests of the null hypothesis of no treatment effect, using data-adaptive estimation of nuisance parameters.
-Our framework accommodates arbitrary (uncensored) outcomes measured in longitudinal clinical trials and arbitrary intercurrent events (including dropout and truncation by death).
+We construct asymptotically efficient, model-free tests of the null hypothesis of no treatment effect, using data-adaptive estimation of nuisance parameters.
+With additional structural model assumptions, our framework moreover delivers well interpretable, data-adaptive estimators of treatment effect.
+Our framework accommodates arbitrary (uncensored) outcomes measured in longitudinal clinical trials and observational studies, and arbitrary intercurrent events (including dropout and truncation by death).

 The remainder of the paper is organized as follows.
-In Section \ref{sec: estimands}, we introduce and motivate our estimands.
-Section \ref{sec: identest} describes identification and estimation strategies.
+We introduce and motivate the proposed PLOT estimands in Section \ref{sec: estimands}, with identification and hypothesis testing strategies in Section \ref{sec: identest}.
 Section \ref{sec: simulations} reports simulation results to evaluate the finite-sample performance of the proposed methods in comparison with existing approaches.
-In Section \ref{sec: assumptions}, we discuss assumptions under which valid hypothesis testing is possible.
+We then discuss the assumptions under which valid hypothesis testing is possible in Section \ref{sec: assumptions} and relate our estimands to hypothetical estimands in Section \ref{sec: connection} to facilitate interpretation of the treatment effect.
+The methodology is applied to the DEVOTE trial, a cardiovascular outcomes trial in type 2 diabetes subjects which was affected by truncation by death, in Section \ref{sec: devote}.
 Section \ref{sec: discussion} concludes with a discussion of the main findings, limitations and directions for future work.
 Technical proofs and supplementary derivations are deferred to the Appendices.